Pronunciation of 'Rutaceae'

 English (United States)

-A family of flowering plants, including citrus fruits and ornamental plants.
+A family of flowering plants, including citrus fruits like oranges, lemons, and limes.

 Latin